 What are the program details?
 The pilot program for 3-5 years olds will run out of the Whitehorse United Church (601 Main Street, Whitehorse, Yukon) on Tuesday, Wednesday & Thursday afternoons (12:30 pm - 3:30 pm) from January 7 - June 4, 2020.

 Will parents/guardians be required to volunteer time with the program?
-Yes, parent/family volunteering will be a required condition of enrollment.
-A parent/guardian will be expected to volunteer approximately once every two weeks.
+Yes, parent/guardian volunteering will be a required condition of enrollment.
+A parent/guardian will be expected to volunteer approximately once every per month.

 Will there be space within the program for special guests (e.g. visiting Elders, Knowledge Holders or others)?
 Yes, Elders and other visiting specialists will be joining our programs periodically to spend time with the children.